JusticeRage/Gepetto/README.md

 ```

 ⚠️ You will also need to edit the script and add your own API key, which can be found on [this page](https://beta.openai.com/account/api-keys).
-Please note that ChatGPT queries are not free (although not very expensive) and you will need to setup a payment method.
+Please note that GPT-3 queries are not free (although not very expensive) and you will need to setup a payment method.

 ## Usage